-- 1. EXTERIOR PROPERTY AREAS (Areas outside your apartment or house) - A. STANDARD

-Yards shall be neat and free from rubbish, garbage, or litter.
+- A. Exterior property areas (Areas outside your apartment or house) - 1) Standard Yards shall be neat and free from rubbish, garbage or litter.
 This includes the grass, walks, steps, parking lots, parking pads, sheds, alley, patios, balconies, decks, window wells, and other grounds as assigned to the individual dwelling.

-B. YARD MAINTENANCE
+B. Yard maintenance

 All weeds and volunteer growth shall be removed along foundations, privacy fences, walks, steps, and window wells.
-Bushes and hedges shall be trimmed each year in Family Housing
+Bushes and hedges shall be trimmed each year in Family Housing Units.

-Units.
 Grass shall be cut often enough so that it will never exceed five (5) inches in height.
 Yards shall be kept free from the accumulation of leaves or long, cut grass.

-Constant or repeated heavy traffic over the same area by the Tenants or their guests will cause or contribute to the wearing down of grass or erosion of soil.
-Such damage is chargeable to the Tenant.

-Gardens are permitted with Management's prior written approval.
+- Constant or repeated heavy traffic over the same area by the Tenants or their guests will cause or contribute to the wearing down of grass or erosion of soil.
+Such damage is chargeable to the Tenant. - 3) Gardens are permitted with Management's prior written approval.
 However, there may be additional charges to restore the yard to its original condition.
-There shall be no damage to trees and shrubs that would inhibit growth or detract from their appearance.

-- C. GARAGES, FENCES, GATES, AND HARDWARE: Shall be kept in good repair and working condition.
+There shall be no damage to trees and shrubs that would inhibit growth or detract from their appearance. - C. Garages, fences, gates and hardware: Shall be kept in good repair and working condition.
 Garages shall be free of clutter and excess storage.
-Storage should be off the floor or easily movable to permit access to walls, floors, and corners. - D. EXTERIOR STRUCTURE: The exterior walls and doors of the house or apartment shall be kept free of accumulation of dirt.
+Storage should be off the floor or easily movable to permit access to walls, floors and corners. - D. Exterior structure: The exterior walls and doors of the house or apartment shall be kept free of accumulation of dirt.
 All window glass shall be kept clean.
 Tenants shall inform the PHA when there is graffiti on their building, fences, sidewalks, etc. as soon as possible.
-Any exterior damage to the building such as bent, broken or missing downspout, handrails, storm doors and hardware, security screens, or other property such as sidewalks, etc. shall be reported to the PHA as soon as possible. - E. SNOW AND ICE REMOVAL: Snow and ice shall be removed from all assigned walks and steps within 24 hours of the snowfall as per Minneapolis City Code.
+Any exterior damage to the building such as bent, broken or missing downspout, handrails, storm doors and hardware, security screens, or other property such as sidewalks, etc. shall be reported to MPHA as soon as possible. - E. Snow and ice removal: Snow and ice shall be removed from all assigned walks and steps within 24 hours of the snowfall as per Minneapolis City Code.